-Stage an off-site event at Café Reconcile, an innovative community-based nonprofit that gives at-risk young people the skills to succeed in the hospitality business.
-The Café’s “Feed Your Soul” package offers groups of 30 to 80 a New Orleans-style meal, with proceeds benefiting the Reconcile mission.
+Stage an off-site event at Café Reconcile, a community-based nonprofit that gives at-risk young people the skills to succeed in the hospitality business.
+The Café’s “Feed Your Soul” package offers groups of 30 to 80 a New Orleans-style meal.
 Pricing starts as low as $25 per person.
 Reconcile also can be hired to cater off-site events at such venues as the Cabildo, Presbytere, U.S. Mint, New Orleans Museum of Art, Contemporary Arts Center and Degas House.

 The Crowne Plaza Hotel in Kenner, is conveniently located just minutes from the New Orleans airport.
 With complimentary airport shuttle service, it is easy to host a meeting in any of our flexible meeting rooms.
 We provide 12,000 sq. ft. of event space and ten meeting rooms.
 Each meeting room can be set up according to your needs with audio/visual equipment and catering available.

 Are you seeking hotels along Bourbon Street with meeting space?
 With 32,000 sq ft of space for up to 600, we're certainly "The Place to Meet" on Canal Street.
 Hotel patrons planning New Orleans events appreciate services, including a dedicated Crowne Meetings Director and a Daily Meeting Debrief.
 Additionally, the Ernest N. Morial Convention Center is only a mile away.